-DAYTONA BEACH, Fla. – Legendary Sun Devil Women's Golf Head Coach Linda Vollstedt has been inducted into the LPGA Professionals Hall of Fame, the LPGA announced earlier today.
+DAYTONA BEACH, Fla. – Legendary Sun Devil Women's Golf Head Coach Linda Vollstedt will officially be inducted into the LPGA Professionals Hall of Fame this weekend.

-Vollstedt is one of three members of the 2020 class, joined by close friends of the Sun Devil Women's Golf program Dr. Debbie Crews and Kathy Murphy.
+The original ceremony in 2020 was canceled due to the COVID-19 pandemic, delaying a proper honoring of three legendary figures.
+Vollstedt is joined by close friends of the Sun Devil Women's Golf program Dr. Debbie Crews and Kathy Murphy in the 2020 LPGA Professionals Hall of Fame class.
 After 38 years of service to the LPGA, Vollstedt will be forever recognized as one of the most significant contributors to the sport.